Arkahr/Resu/README.md

 - Circles around Demon Forges on the floor and on the minimap (from DM's DemonForgePlugin).
 - Circles around Arcane enchanted.
 - Circles around Demon Mines.
+- Circles under Orbiters within 10 yards.
-- Thunderstorm, Plagued, Molten, Morlu's Meteor & Desecrator move! warnings when player is exposed.
+- Thunderstorm, Plagued, Molten, PoisonDeath, MoltenExplosion, Morlu's Meteor & Desecrator move! warnings when player is exposed.
 - Crosses on the ground for poison enchanted.
 - SandWasp's Projectile indicator.